kylebelanger/kylebelanger.github.io/_posts/temperature/2015-03-26-temperature.md

 ---
 layout: post

-description: "A D3.js learning experiment - a simple, interactive line graph displaying (30 day range) temperature data for any input location."
+description: "A D3.js learning <a href='/posts/temperature'>experiment</a> - a simple line graph with tooltip, displaying (30 day range) historical temperature data for any input location."

 title:  "Temperature Data Visualization with D3.js"
 date:   2015-04-03